 Antigenic drift describes the way flu viruses change over time.
 It’s a structural change that begins in the genetic makeup of the virus.
 This genetic change causes mutations to occur in the two kinds of proteins that lie on the surface of the virus, which are called antigens.
 Antigens cause your body to create an immune response, producing antibodies to fight an infection.

 Antigens may change a little between flu viruses over time.
-However, there may be enough similarities between viruses, so that if your immune system has already fought off one influenza virus, it may still "recognize" and fight another flu virus with slightly different antigens.
+If your immune system has already fought off one influenza virus, it may still "recognize" and fight another flu virus with slightly different antigens.

 But as time goes on and antigenic drift continues to alter influenza viruses, those similarities may fade.
 As a result, a person’s immune system may not recognize a new flu virus due to its antigen mutations—so the antibodies produced by the immune system may not work against the virus.